We might be wrong about the color of Mars, scientists say

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Scientists might have been wrong about perhaps the most obvious thing about Mars: the red colour that gave it its nickname.
+Scientists might have been wrong about perhaps the most obvious thing about Mars: the red colour behind its nickname

 Earthlings have known about the existence of Mars, the fourth planet from the sun it also orbits, since ancient times.